akgoode/express-api-generator/README.md

 defined that is just the length of the name attribute.
 Use these as templates for adding your own attributes and virtuals and customizing it the way that best suits your needs.

-We are testing the remote

-One more test of the remote